 The topping is a little crispy and crunchy.
 It’s still soft too, but when you press on it with a spoon, it sort of breaks.
 A fissure of cinnamon, butter, and brown sugar.
 It’s amazing what cinnamon, butter, brown sugar, and some flour can turn into when they’re put altogether.
 Simple ingredients, but extraordinary results.

 I love fruit anyway, but fruit drenched and baked in cinnamon whiskey?
 Favorite form of fruit.
+This Fireball Apple Crisp is a must-try recipe!

 - 3 large Granny Smith apples, peeled and sliced